Team

 Stephanie joined the lab in 2019 and completed her Honors Bachelor of Science at the University of Toronto Mississauga, with a double major in Biology for Health Science and Psychology.
 She will be pursuing a Master of Science at the University of Toronto in our lab as part of the Department of Cell & Systems Biology starting January 2022.

 During her undergrad she was part of the Psychology Research Opportunity Program and Biology Thesis Program in our lab.
 She has been involved in many research projects and most recently has been interested in exploring what constitutes an optimal housing environment for zebrafish by measuring anxiety/stress-like behaviours.
-Stephanie also works as the Laboratory Coordinator for the Gerlai Lab.

 Stephanie's expertise is in zebrafish husbandry and behavior.
 She provides the lab energy.